provider image

 • Difficulty walking

-Not only do symptoms vary from person to person, but for any given person with MS, their own symptoms can be unpredictable.
+Symptoms often vary from person to person.
+And for any given person with MS, their own symptoms can be unpredictable.

-Often, the symptoms come on as attacks: They start suddenly and last for a few days to several weeks.
-These attacks typically happen every 1 to 2 years.
-Between attacks, symptoms can get better, or even go away completely.
+Symptoms typically come on as attacks (also called “exacerbations” or “flare-ups”).
+Attacks start suddenly and last for a few days to several weeks.
+Between attacks, symptoms can get better or even go away completely.

-To make a diagnosis of MS, your provider will be looking for:
+To diagnose MS, your neurologist will be looking for:

-• Evidence of two or more attacks in the brain or spinal cord
+• Evidence of two or more attacks in your brain or spinal cord on the MRI

 • Evidence that those attacks happened at different times

-• No evidence that your symptoms are caused by another medical problem
+They’ll also look for evidence that your symptoms are caused by another medical problem, which would rule out MS.

-Unfortunately, there is no single test that can diagnose MS. This makes it challenging to tell whether the first symptoms are due to MS or another condition.
-It often takes months or even years to be sure you have MS.
+Unfortunately, there’s no single test that can diagnose MS. This makes it challenging to tell whether the first symptoms are due to MS or another condition.
+It can take months or even years to be sure you have MS.

-Though there is no cure for MS, medications can help you manage your symptoms and live a full life.
+Though there’s no cure for MS, medications can help you manage your symptoms and live a full life.

 Prescription medications can:

 • Modify (change) your disease: Disease-modifying therapies (DMT) are medications that keep your immune system under control.
-This can protect you against symptom attacks and long-term disability.
+They’re available in oral, injectable, and intravenous (IV) forms.
+DMTs can protect you against symptom attacks and long-term disability.

-• Treat attacks: Steroids (or corticosteroids) can block inflammation in your body — which can shorten an attack and make it less severe.
-Steroids are only used short-term.
-They don’t change the course of your disease.
+• Treat attacks: Steroids (or corticosteroids) can block inflammation in your body which can shorten an attack and make it less severe.
+Steroids are only used short term (3 to 5 days).
+They don’t change the course of your disease, and long-term use can cause side effects

-• Manage symptoms: There are many different prescription medications for bladder problems, emotional changes, pain, sexual problems, and more.
-Read more about your options in this article from the National Multiple Sclerosis Society.
+• Manage symptoms: There are many different prescription medications to help manage whatever symptoms you’re having, including bladder problems, fatigue, pain, sexual problems, spasticity, and more.

 Plasma exchange for MS attacks